Huthaifa-Dev/Huthaifa-Dev/README.md

 </br>

 > **Note**
-> Top languages does not indicate my skill level or anything like that.
-It is just a metric of which languages have been hosted by me on GitHub based on the usage across repositories.
-There are others which I haven't put up on GitHub.
+> Top languages do not indicate my skill level or anything like that.
+It is just a metric of which I have hosted languages on GitHub based on the usage across repositories.
+There are others that I haven't put up on GitHub.

 <svg version="1.1" class="logo" baseProfile="tiny" id="Layer_1" xmlns="http://www.w3.org/2000/svg"
 xmlns:xlink="http://www.w3.org/1999/xlink" x="0px" y="0px" viewBox="0 0 500 500" xml:space="preserve">